Agile Project Planning

 The protective epoxy encasing is used in many consumer applications, the marine industry, and even aerospace.
 The point to remember is that nothing will happen until these two chemicals are removed from their separate vials and combined.
 That’s when the newly formed epoxy becomes extremely useful and powerful.

-Similarly, the planning process for a sprint cycle in scrum usually consists of two meetings.
+Similarly, the project planning process for a sprint cycle in scrum usually consists of two meetings.
 The first meeting in the agile with scrum sprint planning process is to determine what will be done in the next sprint.
 The second meeting is to determine how this agreed-upon work will be done.

 You will end up with very powerful and long-lasting results once these two meetings have occurred and the results are combined.
 If you have one meeting without the other or never combine the results, chances are extraordinarily high that nothing will happen.
 Your next agile with scrum project will sit there like two inert vials of chemicals that have never met.